Table of Contents

 - Severe hyponatremia

-Those who don’t need urgent treatment can be treated with fluid restriction with an isotonic saline replacement to avoid circulatory compromise, together with continuous observation of the patient.
+Those who do not need urgent treatment can be treated with fluid restriction with an isotonic saline replacement to avoid circulatory compromise, together with continuous observation of the patient.
 Do not forget to treat the underlying cause, e.g. hormonal replacement in adrenal insufficiency.